riscos-dot-info/wined/README.md

 To use Fortify, add -DFORTIFY to the COMPILEFLAGS.

+### Documentation

+The user documentation is supplied in HTML and Text formats.
+As of the releases leading up to 3.27 in April 2024, these are being built from a single XML source using [XMLMan](https://github.com/steve-fryatt/xmlman) (which can be built for both RISC OS and Linux).

 ### Path Variables

 To allow GCCSDK to find the RISC OS paths used in the source code, it is necessary